I think my baby might have a tongue tie?...

 Appointments on request.

-HOME VISITS ONLY: Redditch & surrounding areas of Worcestershire & Warwickshire.
+HOME VISITS: Redditch & surrounding areas of Worcestershire& Warwickshire.